Mage

 - Too Tough to Die -- This Merit will incur strict scrutiny.

-- True Love --
+- True Love -- This will not be allowed between two PCs.

 Flaws

-A lot of Flaws in M20 either just don't work in a MUX environment, or run counter to the Themes we're trying to develop.
+A lot of Flaws in M20 either just don't work in a MUX environment or run counter to the Themes we're trying to develop.
 Below is a list of edits/notes/expectations for Merits.
 Any Flaw not on the list can be taken by players without restriction or additional information necessary.

 - Addiction -- Please specify your Addiction in a +note.